Frequently asked questions

 1. I am an occupier in a part of a building.
 Can I register?

 Either directly by its own occupation;

 Or by bringing together various occupiers.
 In this case, the entity or primary user who participates in CUBE, is able to present the consolidated consumption of all the tenants participating

 The occupiers are more easily united by the owner or the user of the building.
 In terms of organisining the competition, a single contact for the building will be necessary.

 2. Can an owner register with his tenants?

 Absolutely!
-The registration may be performed by the lessor.
+The registration most often happens by the lessor.
 The following should be checked:

 The owner is able to produce a metering, a measure or a reliable statement consolidating all of the site’s consumption and historical data

 3. When is the deadline for registering?